 9.68 Manipular Line Extension may also be undertaken as part of a Line Command (only).
-If undertaken as a LC, both units may move after the MLE (this is an exception to 6.66) but subtract two (-2) from the MA of each unit.
+If undertaken as a LC, both units may move after the MLE but subtract two (-2) from the MA of each unit.
 There are no Cohesion Hits applied for the MLE.
 Units in Column may not use MLE.